SplittyDev/Hashlecter/README.md

 If you want to generate a hash, just specify the input string using -i/--input

 Important:
-The `-r/--rounds` option only works with the base hashes (md5, sha1, sha256).
+The `-r/--rounds` argument doesn't work with variations of hashes.
+If you want to try 6-round md5, do `-r 6 -m md5`, but not `-r 3 -m md5_double`.

 #### Experimental/Unstable features
 | Short | Long              | Type     | Description